Status

 development which will take up to 20 years to

-complete and include around 2000 homes when
+complete and include between 1000 and 2000 homes

 Route

-single-carriageway made up as follows:
+route is a single-carriageway made up as

 - A new roundabout on the A57 Templepatrick

-Road at the existing Ballyrobert Road
+Road at the existing Ballyrobert Road junction

 - Approximately 1km of road going north-west